michaelblight/joth/README.md

 Returns a Promise to load joth XML from the specified URL.

+### loadString(s)

+Loads joth XML from the specified string.
+Normally only useful for testing.

 ### toString(e, nsPrefix)

 Converts the XML node, e, to a string.
 If e is null, it converts the whole joth XML.
 If e is not null, it also attempts to remove the namespace that would otherwise be added if `nsPrefix` is supplied.

+### transformJSON(json)

+Perform the transformation using the supplied object and previously loaded joth XML.
+The result is returned as a DIV element.

 ### transformUrl(url)